cu-noyvirt/docker-datascience/Docker_for_Anaconda.md

 mkdir /opt/notebooks && /opt/conda/bin/jupyter notebook --notebook-dir=/opt/notebooks --ip='*' --port=8888 --no-browser
 "`

-You can then view the Jupyter Notebook by opening `http://localhost:8888` in your browser, or `http://<DOCKER-MACHINE-IP>:8888` if you are using a Docker Machine VM.
+You can then view the Jupyter Notebook by opening `http://localhost:8888` (Docker for windows/mac) in your browser, or `http://<DOCKER-MACHINE-IP>:8888` if you are using a Docker Machine VM (Docker Toolbox).